IrcDotNet/IrcDotNet/doc/README.txt

    Download from <http://shfb.codeplex.com/releases>.

-Once these tools are installed, open the appropiate ``.shfbproj`` file in the Documentation directory and run build.
-This action generates the user-readable documentation for the library (Release build by default).
+Once these tools are installed, open the appropiate ``.shfbproj`` file in the directory and run the build.
+This action generates the entire user-readable documentation for the library (in *Release* configuration by default).

 Output
 ======